IsWladi/DockerColorPosh/README.md

 4. After adding this line to your profile, the module will be automatically loaded in all future PowerShell sessions, making it ready to use immediately.

 ## Usage
-The Docker Color Posh module enhances Docker command outputs with color.
-Currently, it supports colorization for `docker ps` and `docker images` commands, accepting any arguments.
+The Docker Color Posh module enhances Docker command outputs with color accepting any arguments.
 If a command is not supported, it will execute normally without colorization.

 To use the module, you can invoke it directly with commands such as:
 - `DockerColorPosh ps`